isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/ngee-ann-secondary-electrical-system-microbit.md

 ---
-layout: simple-page
-title: Electrical System Microbit
+title: 'Electrical System Microbit'
 permalink: /ngee-ann-secondary-electrical-system-microbit/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 Students learn to use the microbit with electrical systems.